 Living off the land

 Agirigiroi is 1,500 person community that thrive off fertile land and a swampy marsh.
 They have welcomed our team to learn about their water issues and how they survive during the dry season.
-The entire community is welcoming.
-Often during field assessments, we would stay all day long because families would want to show us how they cook, play, and entertain each other.
+During field assessments, we would stay all day long because families would want to show us how they cook, play, and entertain each other.

 A DISAPPEARING Resource

-The only water sources people rely on are hand dug wells scattered everywhere.
+The only water sources are hand dug wells.
 The water is murky, shared with animals, and used for everything.
-For the 5 month dry season, all of the hand dug wells go dry.
-Women and children will walk 4 kms north to a hand pump that is being shared by over 5,000 people.
+For the 4 month dry season, all of the hand dug wells go dry.
+Women and children will walk 4 kms to a well shared by over 5,000 people.